UX research plan

 A well-written research plan is a great tool for involving stakeholders.
 It allows them to become active participants and understand how the research aligns with business objectives.

 A good plan addresses stakeholder concerns, sets realistic expectations, and provides a concise overview of the research methods and logistics involved.
-This engagement helps you gain stakeholder buy-in and ensures everyone is on board with the research process and expected outcomes.
+This engagement helps you gain stakeholder buy-in and makes sure everyone is on board with the research process and expected outcomes.

 It addresses challenges